 Room Pricing During an Emergency

-Since the Governor has declared an emergency, certain limitations are in effect for the private sector.
+If the Governor declares a disaster, certain limitations are in effect for the private sector.

 For lodging operators, we advise that a hotel not raise its rates to levels that are higher than the rates the hotel would normally charge for that level of occupancy when there is not an emergency.